reactjs/react.dev/content/docs/reference-test-renderer.md

 TestRenderer.create(element, options);
 ```

 Create a `TestRenderer` instance with the passed React element.
 It doesn't use the real DOM, but it still fully renders the component tree into memory so you can make assertions about it.
-The returned instance has the following methods and properties.
+Returns a [TestRenderer instance](#testrenderer-instance).

 ### `TestRenderer.act()` {#testrendereract}